Terms used in this guideline

 Suspected cancer pathway referral

 Person to receive a diagnosis or ruling out of cancer within 28 days of being referred urgently by their GP for suspected cancer.
-For further details, see NHS England's webpage on faster diagnosis of cancer.
+For further details, see NHS England's webpage on operational management, administration and performance – faster diagnosis framework.

 Unexplained